mtshare/FLEX_injected/README.md

 ### How to install

-Most users should first download the latest pre-compiled Debian package available in the release section of the project page at: https://github.com/dtrukr/FLEX_injected/releases
+Most users should first download the latest pre-compiled Debian package available in the release section of the project page at: https://github.com/mtshare/FLEX_injected/releases

-The tool was tested on iOS9 running on an iPhone 6.
+The tool was tested on iOS10 running on an iPhone 7.

 Download and copy the Debian package to the device; install it:

-    dpkg -i com.daapps.FLEXInjected_0.0.1-1-7_iphoneos-arm.deb
+    dpkg -i it.marcocristalli.FLEXInjected_VERSION_iphoneos-arm.deb

 Respring the device: